Everything You Need To Know About Laser Treatments for Rosy Skin

 How to treat inflamed skin with Laser

-Laser treatment for skin redness is the most effective course of action, though which light therapy is best for rosacea, continues to be widely debated.
+Laser treatment for rosy skin is the most effective course of action, though which light therapy is best for rosy skin, continues to be widely debated.
 The powerful energy emitted from laser beams is able to break up enlarged blood vessels, shrinking them, so they can be reabsorbed into the skin.
-Laser’s ability to pinpoint specific areas makes it amongst the best treatments for skin redness.
+Laser’s ability to pinpoint specific areas makes it amongst the best treatments for rosy skin.

 Before we describe all the types of in-clinic laser treatments that are generally expensive, painful and usually very hard to recover from, let us explore the booming world of at-home laser technologies and devices currently on the market.

-The ongoing and fluctuating nature of skin redness makes home treatment an ideal option.
-Investing time and money into a course of clinical laser treatment for skin redness is likely to achieve good results but the ensuing maintenance can best be managed at home with a powerful, yet safe device.
-What’s more, lasers for mild skin redness can be too harsh on the skin and cause unwanted damage when targeting minimal redness and flushing.
+The ongoing and fluctuating nature of rosy skin makes home treatment an ideal option.
+Investing time and money into a course of clinical laser treatment for rosy skin is likely to achieve good results but the ensuing maintenance can best be managed at home with a powerful, yet safe device.
+What’s more, lasers for mild rosy skin can be too harsh on the skin and cause unwanted damage when targeting minimal rosy skin and flushing.

 LED light therapy

-There are hundreds of at-home devices for rosacea that work to varying levels but the most common DIY approach to treating it are LED light therapy masks and devices.
-LED light can seem effective at bringing down inflammation in the skin, calming redness and treating sensitivity.
-However, the strength of most LED devices on the current market is so low (only up to 25 MW) that they are not yet proven to be be effective on veins or blood vessels, so are unlikely to be a worthwhile treatment for advanced cases of rosacea.
+There are hundreds of at-home devices for rosy skin that work to varying levels but the most common DIY approach to treating it are LED light therapy masks and devices.
+LED light can seem effective at bringing down inflammation in the skin, calming inflammation and treating sensitivity.
+However, the strength of most LED devices on the current market is so low (only up to 25 MW) that they are not yet proven to be be effective on veins or blood vessels, so are unlikely to be a worthwhile treatment for advanced cases of rosy skin.

 At home lasers and LYMA

-There are a multitude of IPL and LED devices for at-home redness treatment but there is only one clinic-grade laser safe enough to use away from professional supervision.
+There are a multitude of IPL and LED devices for at-home rosy skin treatment but there is only one clinic-grade laser safe enough to use away from professional supervision.

-In-clinic lasers have widely been proven as a very effective treatment for skin redness.
-Clinic grade lasers administered by highly trained professionals can achieve comparatively dramatic before and after results for rosacea across all presentations of the condition.
-Although there are a myriad of choices, when it comes to laser treatments for rosacea the most commonly used are Erbium:YAG, Pulsed Dye Lasers and IPL.
+In-clinic lasers have widely been proven as a very effective treatment for inflamed skin.
+Clinic grade lasers administered by highly trained professionals can achieve comparatively dramatic before and after results for rosy skin across all presentations of the condition.
+Although there are a myriad of choices, when it comes to laser treatments for rosy skin the most commonly used are Erbium:YAG, Pulsed Dye Lasers and IPL.

 IPL

-Doctors and dermatologists will often favour IPL (Intense Pulsed Light) as the best treatment for rosacea.
-Although IPL is not technically a laser, the use of IPL has shown significant clearing in erythema, telangiectasia and papules in rosacea.
-Indeed, a recent study found IPL treatment for rosacea resulted in 80% of patients seeing a reduction in redness, 78% of patients reported reduced flushing and improved skin texture and 72% noted fewer acneiform breakouts.
+Doctors and dermatologists will often favour IPL (Intense Pulsed Light) as the best treatment for rosy skin.
+Although IPL is not technically a laser, the use of IPL has shown significant clearing in erythema, telangiectasia and papules in rosy skin.
+Indeed, a recent study found IPL treatment for rosy skin resulted in 80% of patients seeing a reduction in rosy skin, 78% of patients reported reduced flushing and improved skin texture and 72% noted fewer acne form breakouts.

-IPL commonly requires between 3-6 sessions, spaced 6 weeks apart, which can equate to between 6 and 12 months before your rosacea has been fully addressed.
-Some cases of skin redness will disappear after the first session but these would likely be very minor cases.
+IPL commonly requires between 3-6 sessions, spaced 6 weeks apart, which can equate to between 6 and 12 months before your rosy skin has been fully addressed.
+Some cases of rosy skin will disappear after the first session but these would likely be very minor cases.

 How long does IPL last?

 Results of IPL usually last for approximately twelve months before maintenance appointments are required.
-Although redness that has been treated by IPL will not reoccur, new blood vessels can appear at any time, so further treatment is required.
+Although rosy skin that has been treated by IPL will not reoccur, new blood vessels can appear at any time, so further treatment is required.

-Is the VBeam or IPL better for redness?
+Is the VBeam or IPL better for rosy skin?

 VBeam is the leading model of pulsed dye laser, widely offered for vascular conditions in dermatological clinics around the world.
 The VBeam works on long wavelengths to target blood vessels and shrink them.
-Opinion differs on which is better; the VBeam or IPL for redness .
+Opinion differs on which is better; the VBeam or IPL for rosy skin.
 Both achieve similar results but the VBeam comes with more settings and attachments and tends to achieve those results slightly quicker than IPL.
-However, IPL can target larger areas of concern and appears to achieve preferable results for sun-induced redness.
+However, IPL can target larger areas of concern and appears to achieve preferable results for sun-induced rosy skin.

-CO2 lasers and the Erbium:YAG are types of ablative laser widely proven to be successful at treating rhinophyma rosacea, (bulbous thickening of the skin).
+CO2 lasers and the Erbium:YAG are types of ablative laser widely proven to be successful at treating rhinophyma rosy skin, (bulbous thickening of the skin).
 Ablative lasers are the most intense and destructive to skin and as such, can effectively resurface the face.
 By creating controlled, extensive wounding the skin is forced to generate new collagen and repair itself.
-Administering CO2 lasers for redness would likely be reserved for extreme cases only.
+Administering CO2 lasers for rosy skin would likely be reserved for extreme cases only.

-Laser Genesis is the lowest setting on a Nd:YAG non-ablative laser that’s made by Cutera for redness.
-The heat from the laser can work to constrict blood vessels, therefore combating redness and achieving subtle results with no downtime.
-This is the most gentle laser treatment for rosacea that presents as mild and not overly advanced.
+Laser Genesis is the lowest setting on a Nd:YAG non-ablative laser that’s made by Cutera for rosy skin.
+The heat from the laser can work to constrict blood vessels, therefore combating rosy skin and achieving subtle results with no downtime.
+This is the most gentle laser treatment for rosy skin that presents as mild and not overly advanced.
 Unlike most other clinical laser treatments, Laser Genesis can also be carried out in the summer months, when skin is tanned.
-Normal activity and make-up can be resumed straight away following Laser Genesis treatment, making it an increasingly popular lunch-hour skin rejuvenation treatment or to lessen redness before an event.
+Normal activity and make-up can be resumed straight away following Laser Genesis treatment, making it an increasingly popular lunch-hour skin rejuvenation treatment or to lessen inflammation before an event.

 Risks and complications of in-clinic laser treatments